 The confusion over mobile homes largely stems from their origin.
-Prior to 1976, prefabricated, factory-built trailer homes were massed produced and marketed as mobile housing.
+Prior to 1976, prefabricated, factory-built trailer homes were mass-produced and marketed as mobile housing.
 These were like campers and travel trailers in that they could be transported and moved thanks to their trailer frames, axles, wheels, and tow-hitches, but they were different in size and furnishings.

 But then the federal government stepped in to make sure affordable housing was safe for the American public.
 It passed the 1974 National Mobile Home Construction and Safety Act, followed by the 1976 HUD Manufactured Home Construction and Safety Standards.
 These created federally regulated national building codes for all mobile homes to make them safer and more durable to the whims of Mother Nature.

-Post 1976, mobile homes are legally referred to as “manufactured homes” and must adhere to the HUD code building specifications.
+Post-1976, mobile homes are legally referred to as “manufactured homes” and must adhere to the HUD code building specifications.
 These factory-built homes are often moved to a location and kept there permanently.

 Fun fact: The HUD Code is the only federally regulated national building code.

-Mobile Home vs. Trailer
+Mobile home vs. trailer

-“Trailer” is a slang terms that often refers to mobile homes built before HUD began to oversee their construction.
+“Trailer” is a slang term that often refers to mobile homes built before HUD began to oversee their construction.
 Trailers are small units with wheels attached permanently so they can travel.
 The photo here is probably what you picture when you hear this term.